 FAQs and Expert Tips

-Chilling the dough make it easier to work with, roll out nicer and allows your cut outs to keep their sharp cut edges.
+Chilling the dough makes it easier to work with, rolls out nicer, and allows your cutouts to keep their sharp cut edges.

 You could make these adorable mummy cookies a week ahead of time if you store them in the fridge in a tightly covered container.
 Allow them to warm to room temperature before serving.